 Nav members can get a free consultation ($199 value) to ask tax and accounting questions.

 Benefits of Accounting Software for Small Businesses

-So maybe you’ve been using a spreadsheet for years to manage your finances and you figure, if it ain’t broke, why fix it?
+So maybe you’ve been using an Excel spreadsheet for years to manage your finances and you figure, if it ain’t broke, why fix it?
 Why invest in accounting software if what you’ve been using works just fine?

 The truth is: you may not know what you’re missing.

 A spreadsheet is a spreadsheet.
 Nothing more.
 But most of today’s accounting software comes with other features that your business may need, like the ability to create invoices and send automated reminders, payroll services, or inventory management.
 Having more tools in one place means you spend less time hopping from tool to tool to manage it all.